Githimangshu/Flight-Price-Prediction-Using-Machine-Learning-/README.md

 # Flight-Price-Prediction-Using-Machine-Learning
-We shall predict flight prices by comparing today's prices to those offuture days, according to our real conception of the flight prediction system.
-Our primary goal is to forecast flight costs by comparing today's pricing to any other day so that customers may make informed trip booking decisions.
+In this project we worked on large dataset using various machine learning algorithms to build a model to predict flight prices with maximum accuracy as well as to suggest the customers to suggest the best time to buy a flight ticket and that too with a cheapest price .